No model feels as light on our harnesses as a pair of Evolv Cruzers.

 Weight and Packability

 If you're going to be climbing long free routes and you need to have shoes clipped to your harness for the walk-off, these are the shoes you want to have, hands down.
-At 17.4oz for a men's 9.5, they are the lightest shoes we reviewed by 5oz.
+At 17.4 ounces for a men's 9.5, they are the lightest shoes we reviewed.
 The floppy canvas upper compacts and compresses, and one of our testers managed to squeeze through the notoriously narrow Harding Slot with these shoes still on his harness.
 Laced up tight, we found we could store a few bars and a headlamp inside without worrying about them falling out.

-At $74.95, these shoes are the least expensive pair of kicks in our review.
-For those who like to have a quiver of shoes, having a dedicated descent shoe is a no-brainer, but there low durability score and specialization costs it our Best Buy Award, which goes to the durable but more expensive La Sportiva Boulder X
+These shoes are the least expensive pair of kicks in our review.
+For those who like to have a quiver of shoes, having a dedicated descent shoe is a no-brainer, but there low durability score and specialization costs it our Best Buy Award, which goes to the durable but more expensive La Sportiva Boulder X.